lambdastack/lambdastack/docs/home/howto/UPGRADE.md

 ## Introduction

-From LambdaStack 0.4.2 and up the CLI has the ability to perform upgrades on certain components on a cluster.
+From lscli 0.4.2 and up the CLI has the ability to perform upgrades on certain components on a cluster.
 The components it currently can upgrade and will add are:

 ---
 **NOTE**

-Starting from v0.7.1 to the latest, LambdaStack provides an ability to install K8s v1.18.6 only.
 There is an assertion to check whether K8s version is supported before running upgrade.

 ---

 - Kubernetes (master and nodes).
-At the moment only v1.18.6 is supported
+Supported versions: v1.18.6 (LambdaStack 0.7.1+), v1.19.15 (LambdaStack 1.3.0+)
 - common: Upgrades all common configurations to match them to current LambdaStack version
 - repository: Adds the repository role needed for component installation in current LambdaStack version
 - image_registry: Adds the image_registry role needed for offline installation in current LambdaStack version